Last Updated: December 11, 2024

 Your LLC name can’t contain any words or phrases that suggest it’s a corporation, such as “Corporation,” “Incorporate,” “Corp.,” or “Inc.”

-Found the perfect name, but aren’t quite ready to form your business?
+Have you found the perfect name but aren’t quite ready to form your business?
 In Michigan, you can reserve your name for up to 180 days.

 Being available online is a big part of running a successful business.
 That’s why you might want to make sure your desired business name is also available as a URL.
-Use our domain search tool to discover what domain names are available for your LLC.
+Use our business name search tool to discover what domain names are available for your LLC.

 If you find the one you want to use, you can even use our domain name service to go ahead and register the domain name.
 We can also help you create a business website and obtain domain name privacy.